kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 Make available to users of Kubernetes a troubleshooting facility that:

 1. works out of the box as a first-class feature of the platform.
-2. does not depend on prior inclusion of tools in container images.
+2. does not depend on tools having already been included in container images.
 3. does not require administrative access to the node.
+(Administrative access via the Kubernetes API is acceptable.)

 New `kubectl` concepts increase cognitive burden for all users of Kubernetes.
 This KEP seeks to minimize this burden by mirroring the existing `kubectl`